-Alex H. Krist, M.D., M.P.H., is an associate professor of family medicine and population health at Virginia Commonwealth University and an active clinician and teacher at the Fairfax Family Practice Residency.
-He is also co-director of the Virginia Ambulatory Care Outcomes Research Network and director of community-engaged research at the Center for Clinical and Translational Research.
+Alex H. Krist, M.D., M.P.H., is a professor of family medicine and population health at Virginia Commonwealth University and an active clinician and teacher at the Fairfax Family Practice Residency.
+He is also codirector of the Virginia Ambulatory Care Outcomes Research Network and director of community-engaged research at the Center for Clinical and Translational Research.

 Dr. Krist’s areas of interest include implementation of preventive recommendations, patient-centered care, shared decisionmaking, cancer screening, and health information technology.
 He is the primary author of numerous peer-reviewed publications and has presented to a wide range of audiences at national and international conferences.

 Dr. Krist has been one of the leading thinkers on how to operationalize USPSTF recommendations in clinical practice and an innovator in the use of health information technology to promote implementation of recommended services.
 Working closely with patients and practices, he has invested years in developing an online personal health record that uses complex heuristic programming rules to tailor USPSTF recommendations to individual patients; engage patients in their care; and offer decision support to patients, clinicians, and practices.
 Dr. Krist also directed a National Coordinating Center to develop and field a Web-based health risk assessment to promote healthy behaviors and mental health that is now being piloted across the United States.